Shirley-Patricia/holberton-system_engineering-devops/0x05-processes_and_signals/README.md

 <h2> 7.
 Highlander </h2>
 Write a Bash script that displays:

-To infinity and beyond indefinitely
+To infinity and beyond indefinitely.

-With a sleep 2 in between each iteration
+With a sleep 2 in between each iteration.

-I am invincible!!! when receiving a SIGTERM signal
+I am invincible!!! when receiving a SIGTERM signal.

 <h2> 8.
 Beheaded process </h2>
 Write a Bash script that kills the process 7-highlander